loganmarchione/dccd/README.md

 You'll obviously need to have `git` and `docker compose` installed.

-Docker Compose files will need to be named `docker-compose.yml` or `docker-compose.yaml`
+Docker Compose files will need to be named `docker-compose.yml` or `docker-compose.yaml`.

+The script will redeploy all Docker Compose files if it finds the remote repo has changed (not just the individual files that have changed).
+Git is the source of truth.

 ## Usage